-There will be a short-term impact on the landscape character and visual amenity of the site as a result of the presence of construction plant, vehicles, and TM.

-However, people, ancillary plant, vehicles, NRMM and materials are restricted to areas of made/engineered ground on the A1 NB carriageway, and construction works are programmed to be undertaken at night (eight nights) on a rolling programme.
+The scheme extents are partially located within the 'Eildon and Leaderfoot' National Scenic Area (NSA), during construction there will be a short-term impact on the landscape character and visual amenity of the local area due the presence of construction plant, vehicles, and TM.
+However, people, ancillary plant, vehicles, NRMM and materials are restricted to areas of made/engineered ground on the A68 carriageway, and construction works are programmed to be undertaken at night (five nights) on a rolling programme.
 As such, the visual impact of the works will be somewhat reduced.
+Given that the works are restricted to the like-for-like replacement of the carriageway surface there will be no permanent impacts to the NSA are anticipated.